 Effective internal controls over financial reporting are necessary for us to provide reliable financial reports and, together with adequate disclosure controls and procedures, are designed to prevent fraud.
 Any failure to implement required new or improved controls, or difficulties encountered in their implementation could cause us to fail to meet our reporting obligations.
 In addition, any testing by us conducted in connection with Section 404 of the Sarbanes-Oxley Act, or any subsequent testing by our independent registered public accounting firm, may reveal deficiencies in our internal controls over financial reporting that are deemed to be material weaknesses or that may require prospective or retroactive changes to our financial statements or identify other areas for further attention or improvement.
-During August 2020, in connection with the preparation of our financial statements as of and for the years ended December 31, 2019 and 2018, we identified material weaknesses in our control over financial reporting.
-While these materials weaknesses did not result in a misstatement for the years ended December 31, 2019 and 2018, these material weaknesses could have resulted in a misstatement of account balances or disclosures that would have resulted in a material misstatement to the annual or interim financial statements that would not be prevented or detected.
-To remediate the material weakness in our internal control over financial reporting and address the material weakness in our accounting processes, we established, and continue to establish, more robust accounting policies and procedures, reviews on the adoption of new accounting positions and the need for financial statement disclosures, and selection and engagement of consultants to assist us in determining positions and evaluating new accounting policies.
-As of December 31, 2020, we have remediated these material weaknesses.
-While we have implemented processes and controls over financial reporting to address the historical internal control deficiencies, there remains risk that future deficiencies may arise.
+For example, during August 2020, in connection with the preparation of our financial statements as of and for the years ended December 31, 2019 and 2018, we identified material weaknesses in our control over financial reporting.
+While we have remediated these material weaknesses and have implemented processes and controls over financial reporting to address the historical internal control deficiencies, there remains risk that future deficiencies may arise.
 Overall, we will continue with the implementation of additional measures around internal controls and these will require validation and testing of the design and operating effectiveness of internal controls over a sustained period of financial reporting cycles.
 If we are unable to avoid future material weaknesses, our operations, financial reporting, or financial results could be harmed.
 Inferior internal controls could also cause investors to lose confidence in our reported financial information, which could have a negative effect on the trading price of our stock.